-VH3 AI — Field Service Intelligence
+VH3 AI: Field Service Intelligence

-VH3 AI is to field service what Cursor is to software development.
-Not a replacement.
-A harness.
-It is the intelligence layer that sits alongside your field service management system.
-Not another system to migrate to.
-Not a chatbot bolted onto an export.
-A purpose-built infrastructure layer that connects to every system your operation runs on, understands what is happening across the business at all times, and makes that understanding available to your team, your automations, and any application you choose to build on top of it.A new kind of infrastructure
+VH3 AI is the intelligence layer that sits alongside your field service management system.
+It connects the systems your operation already runs on, keeps the operational picture current as jobs, relationships, and accounts change, and makes that intelligence available to your team, automations, agents, and any application you build on top.A new kind of infrastructure

 Field service businesses have been generating rich operational data for years.
 Jobs, engineers, sites, customers, communications, worksheets, compliance records.
 The problem has never been a lack of data.
 It has been a lack of infrastructure that connects it, understands it in context, and keeps it reliable for everyone who needs to use it.
-VH3 AI is that infrastructure.
-It is not a reporting tool.
-It is not an FMS add-on.
-It is not a generic AI wrapper.
-It is a dedicated intelligence layer built specifically for field service, designed around three principles: Understands the domain.
+VH3 AI is that infrastructure: a dedicated intelligence layer built specifically for field service, designed around three principles.
+Understands the domain.
 Every record is mapped into a structured model of what actually happens in a field service operation: the jobs, the people, the sites, the outcomes, the relationships between them.
 The model does not change between integrations.
 Whether you run one FMS or several, the intelligence layer speaks one language and maintains one consistent picture of the business.
-Connects structure and meaning.
-Four complementary memory primitives work together underneath.
-Relational memory links every job to its engineer, site, customer, outcome, and history, traversable in any direction.
-Semantic memory indexes fault descriptions, job notes, and worksheet answers by meaning rather than keywords.
-Structured memory holds the enriched, classified record produced once at ingest and read by every downstream agent and report.
-Temporal memory watches continuously for emerging patterns and surfaces signals before anyone has to search for them.
-Any question that requires crossing more than one of these — and most real operational questions do — draws from all four.
-We built all four.
-Learns continuously.
-Data flows in and is enriched as it arrives.
-Entity resolution handles the messy reality of source data written by different people across different systems on different days.
-The intelligence compounds with every new record.
-You do not configure it once and wait.
-It keeps up with the operation as it runs.
-The result is a persistent, reliable, always-current picture of the business — context and understanding that every team, tool, and agent in the organisation can draw from simultaneously.Why this architecture matters now
+Connects structure, meaning, and change.
+VH3 AI maintains a connected operating picture of the business using four capabilities working together.
+Relationship mapping links every job to its engineer, site, customer, outcome, and history, traversable in any direction.
+Meaning-based search indexes fault descriptions, job notes, and worksheet answers so similar history is findable even when engineers described the same fault differently.
+Structured job enrichment holds the classified record produced once at ingest and read by every downstream agent, report, and automation.
+Continuous monitoring watches the same layer for repeat visits, SLA drift, dormant customers, stale relationships, and emerging risk.
+Any question that crosses more than one of these, and most real operational questions do, draws from all four.
+Keeps the picture current.
+Data flows in continuously.
+New jobs are enriched as they arrive.
+Entity resolution handles inconsistent names, changing site relationships, renamed job types, stale contacts, and source data written by different people at different times.
+When a customer hierarchy changes, a site relationship is corrected, or a job type is renamed, the intelligence layer updates the shared operating picture rather than forking another stale view.
+The intelligence compounds with every new record and stays current as the operation changes.
+The result is a persistent, reliable, always-current picture of the business, context and understanding that every team, tool, and agent in the organisation can draw from simultaneously.Work that moves while you are doing other things

-The industry has a habit of locking operational data inside long contracts, making it difficult to export, and building switching costs into the product rather than building value.
-That is not a business model we want to run.
+The industry has a habit of locking operational data inside long contracts, making it difficult to export, and building switching costs into the product.
+VH3 AI takes a different position.
 No long-term contracts after the initial term.
 No charges for seats that are not being used.
 No exports gated behind support tickets.
 If you choose to leave, your enriched operational data comes with you.
 The intelligence belongs to your organisation.
 We keep customers because the platform earns it.
-Every customer runs on dedicated, isolated infrastructure scoped entirely to their organisation.
-There are no shared layers where one customer’s data touches another’s.
-The intelligence you build is yours: query it via the API, consume it through automations, connect it to your own AI models, or build your own applications directly on top of it.What the API gives you
+The intelligence you build is yours: query it via the API, consume it through automations, connect it to your own AI models, or build your own applications directly on top of it.
+Dedicated, isolated infrastructure is available on Enterprise plans.What the API gives you

 The VH3 AI API is the single point of access to everything the intelligence layer produces:Hybrid Intelligence